gholloway32/Exercise-01a-Install-Software/README.md

 # Exercise-01a-Install-Software

-Exercise for MSCH-C220 at Indiana University, Bloomington
+Exercise for Grant Holloway at Indiana University, Bloomington

 Your first task is to create an account on [GitHub.com](https://github.com/).
 Once you have created the account, log in and Fork the repository.